CarbonLDP/carbonldp-js-sdk/doc/README.md

 removeMember( memberURI:string ):Promise<Carbon.HTTP.Response.Class>
 ```

-Remove the specified resource URI as a member of the current container.
+Remove the specified resource URI as a member of the current document.

 *Parameters*